 AWS Lambda cost optimization (high-leverage fixes)

 Lambda cost optimization is mostly about reducing GB-seconds (duration × memory) and preventing accidental multipliers (retries, verbose logs, and expensive networking paths).
-Use this checklist to find the biggest wins first, then validate savings with billing.
+Use this checklist only after the billing model and measurement story are credible.

 High-leverage Lambda knobs